thelfer/tfel/docs/mfront/Model/LocalParameter.md

-The `@LocalParameter` keyword let the user defines specialisation parameters.
+The `@LocalParameter` keyword let the user defines specialization parameters.
 This keyword is followed by the type and the names of the parameters, separated by commas.
 The names of the variables must be valid `C++` identifiers.